webQbe/react-stripe_shopping_cart/README.md

 - Display Thank you message when the purchase is complete
 - Using **React-Router**, **React-Bootstrap**, basic **Express** backend and **Stripe API**

+## What I changed
+- Mocked backend responses since Stripe is not available in my country

 ## Getting Started
 ### 1. Create React App